What is Furlough Leave? (Updated 17/04/2020)Natalie Lewis

 What are the limits regarding Furlough pay?

 Furlough pay will be 80% of normal wages but there will be a cap of £2500 per month.
 This is the figure being paid to the employee, not the normal wage.
 The cap will include pension and NI contributions.
+The minimum length of time you can furlough someone is for 3 weeks.
+Currently, the Government is paying for Furlough leave until 30th June 2020 (this has been extended 1 month from the original date of 30th May 2020).

 This is a legal process as effectively the employer is changing someone’s contract, albeit temporarily, so you must get professional support and the paperwork in place to instigate Furlough.
+Be wary of templates that can be downloaded off the internet!

 Remember that any form of illegal profiteering from a national crisis will result in heavy penalties.